Quarterly Board Meeting Recap – Third Quarter 2024

 Voter turnout for the 2024 election was 1,542,401 shares, representing 59.98% of Sealaska’s total of 2,574,533 shares.
 Yakutat was announced as the community with the highest voter turnout (85% of community shareholders).
 As part of Sealaska’s voter incentive program, Yakutat’s local Alaska Native Brotherhood/Alaska Native Sisterhood chapter will receive a $1,500 contribution from Sealaska to mark this achievement.

 With the passage of Resolution One, Sealaska has updated the bylaws to align more closely with the intent of previous shareholder resolutions allowing for descendant enrollment.
 These bylaw updates will ensure that the number of shares is no longer limited, making it possible for all future generations to enroll with Sealaska.
-Resolution One passed during the Annual Meeting with 70.77% of outstanding voting shares voted in favor.
+Resolution One passed during the Annual Meeting with 70.77% of the shareholders who voted, voting in favor.

 Resolution Two, an advisory resolution, was included on the 2024 proxy statement without a board recommendation.
 The results show that shareholders are interested in reducing the board’s size; however, this resolution would need to come before shareholders again and pass the threshold of a majority of outstanding shares supporting before becoming a binding measure.
 The board will continue to evaluate the costs and benefits of potentially reducing its size to ensure a well-informed decision can be made about presenting this as a binding resolution in the coming years.